islandora-community/IslandoraCon2025/index.md

 ## IslandoraCon 2025 and the Islandora DrupalCamp

-IslandoraCon 2025 will take place July 14-17, 2025 at the University of Nevada, Las Vegas Lied Library.
+IslandoraCon 2025 will take place July 14-17, 2025 online.

 All of our events follow our [code of conduct](https://www.islandora.ca/code-of-conduct).